On Friday 2 April it's World Autism Awareness Day.

 They may have above average intelligence, as they don't have the learning disabilities that many autistic people might have.

-However, they may have specific learning difficulties and could need additional support, just like anybody else with autism.
+However, they may have specific learning difficulties and could need additional support, just like anybody else who is autistic.

 Autism affects different people in different ways.

-This is why it might take time for someone to be diagnosed with autism, as there isn't one simple list of symptoms and signs to look out for.
+This is why it might take time for someone to be diagnosed, as there isn't one simple list of symptoms and signs to look out for.

 Anne revealed that she didn't actually get diagnosed until she was 45, back in 2003.